LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/why-templates.rst

 links---one for each element on the periodic table.
 All of this content is very deliberately arranged and styled.

-Imagine if you were tasked by your boss to build this website.
+Imagine your boss tasks you with creating this website.
 Setting up the HTML tags for the navigation bar would be straightforward, but what about the element boxes?
 You would need to make 118 similar structures, but with different text, links, and colors.
 Trying to make the table structure work